ridoweb/blog.bkp33/_posts/2022-10-02-the-iot-pattern.md

 To write device applications we need libraries implementing the protocol, like `Paho` from the Eclipse foundation, but there are many others for practically every programming platform.

-No matter with language you use, the pseudo-code to connect, publish and subscribe will look similar to:
+No matter which language you use, the pseudo-code to connect, publish and subscribe will look similar to:

 ```c
 mqtt.connect()